kroemmich/kroemmich.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the University of Michigan School of Information.
-Broadly, I'm interested in privacy, tech ethics, and marginalization.
-My current research focus examines the privacy and ethical implications of emotion AI technologies and applications in various contextual domains, including social media, healthcare, and the workplace.
+I am a PhD candidate at the University of Michigan School of Information.
+My research focus examines the privacy and ethical implications of emotion AI technologies and applications in various contextual domains, including social media, healthcare, and the workplace.